RomuloOliveira/commit-messages-guide/README.md

 ### Use the message body to explain "why", "for what", "how" and additional details

+Focus on the "why" instead of "what" (although "what" and "how" are still important).
+If, for example, your commit message is a restatement of the diff, it may be important to rethink it.

 ```
 # Good
 Fix method name of InventoryBackend child classes